voyagermesh/voyager/docs/user-guide/component/certificate/create.md

     Name: base-ingress
 ```

-When Your Certificate is ready you can find it out following these steps.
+When your certificate is issued, you will see a `kubernetes.io/tls` type secret.

 ```sh
 kubectl get secrets cert-test-cert